tgherzog/wbg-esg-website/md/why-esg.md

-A growing body of research demonstrating the materiality of ESG criteria indicates that investors should manage and assess ESG risks and opportunities associated with investments.
-While corporate disclosure of ESG criteria is becoming more mainstream, the World Bank has found ESG data in the fixed income space, particularly in sovereign fixed income, is lagging.
+A growing body of research demonstrating the materiality of ESG criteria indicates that investors need to manage and assess ESG risks and opportunities associated with their investments.
+While corporate disclosure of ESG criteria is becoming more mainstream, the World Bank has found ESG data at the sovereign level is lagging.
 Demand for better country level ESG data from trusted sources was one of the findings of an ongoing joint research program between WBG and Japan’s [Government Pension Investment Fund][gpif] (GPIF).